maedemir/Database-System-for-E-learning-management-system/README.md

     - View list of his/her assignments
     - Create new exam
     - Create new assignment
-    - View list of submissions for each of exams or assignments
+    - View list of submissions for each assignment
+    - View list of answers for each quiz
     - Score each of the submissions for an assignment
 - Course
 - Homework